Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Remainder estimates

-Arguing for each contribution similarly to the respective cases for $I_{1,3}$, namely integrating by parts in $\mathrm{d}R$ for $i=0$ and using the $L^{\infty}$-estimate for $\de_\beta\Psi_r$ for $i\leq \frac{N}{2}$ and respectively the $L^2$-estimate for $i>\frac{N}{2}$ provided by Lemma \ref{lem:Psir}, one has
+Arguing for each contribution similarly to the respective cases for $I_{1,3}$, namely integrating by parts in $R$ for $i=0$ and using the $L^{\infty}$-estimate for $\de_\beta\Psi_r$ for $i\leq \frac{N}{2}$ and respectively the $L^2$-estimate for $i>\frac{N}{2}$ provided by Lemma \ref{lem:Psir}, one has

 and hence the bound for $I_{1,4}$ follows along the same lines.
-For the contributions involving weighted norms, the strategy in \cite[Section 6]{tarek2} can be adapted in the same spirit as for the estimates detailed above.
+For the contributions involving weighted norms, the strategy to prove the remainder estimates in \cite[Section 6]{tarek2} can be adapted in the same spirit as for the estimates detailed above.
 Finally,

 Next, we consider